fsmoraes/algorithms/README.md

 ### Selection Sort
 The way that selection sort works is that as we loop through each item we compare it to the next item in the array.
-We compare the value to the next item in the array until we find a smaller number.
+We compare the value to the next item until we find a smaller number.
 If the "minimum" is not the value (index), we swap the two values.
 Then repeat this with the next element until the array is sorted.